Vladar4/ng2planetoids/README.md

 Nimgame 2 Planetoids
 ====================

-A demo game for the [nimgame2](https://github.com/Vladar4/nimgame2) engine.
+A demo game for the [Nimgame 2](https://github.com/Vladar4/nimgame2) engine.

 Controls:
 ---------